 Taken in a student's final semester of study, the Behavioral Science Capstone provides students with an opportunity to synthesize the knowledge gained in their previous coursework.
 Students develop and personalize an individual research topic/project based on an area of interest.
 The individualized project will require students to demonstrate proficiency in research, critical thinking, and communication as well as an awareness of global perspectives.
-Students will be expected to consult with faculty in their area of interest in an advisory capacity.
-Prerequisite: Completion of a minimum of 48 credits including ENGL110M, PSYC210M, PSYC215M, PSYC225M, SOCI250M and two Psychology/Sociology electives from PSYC217M, 220M, 234M, 235M, SOCI135M, 145M, 210M) with a grade of "C" or better.
+Students will be expected to consult with faculty in their area of interest in an advisory capacity and present their findings to a panel of faculty experts.
+It is recommended for students to take SOCI250M simultaneously, although not required.
+Completion of a minimum of 48 credits including ENGL110M, PSYC210M, PSYC215M, and two Psychology/Sociology electives from PSYC217M, 220M, 225M, 234M, 235M, SOCI135M, 145M, 210M, 250M) with a grade of "C" or better.

-Theory Hours 3 Lab Hours 0 Credits 3 Prerequisites ENGL110M: College Composition I PSYC210M: Human Growth and Development PSYC215M: Abnormal Psychology PSYC225M: Social Psychology SOCI250M: Multiculturalism
+ENGL110M: College Composition I PSYC210M: Human Growth and Development PSYC215M: Abnormal Psychology